curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 He fell through the open entrance and felt a *"pop"*.
 Something like empty, something like relief, but not quite.
 The pressure was still there, but he had tuned it out.
 Like it wasn't so important anymore.
 Like he'd transcended that frequency.
 Or maybe he'd just found a new distraction.
 Was the sound really so heavy or had his face deceived him?
 None of that mattered - the effect was the same.
 Dan made his first enlightened step into the dark.

 Darkness with darker darkness to highlight, "there's nowhere here to be".
 A blacklight whispered judgements, “Look at these crusty walls.
 The countertops are all stained.
 And how can anyone stand?
 Such a filthy floor.”
-Spotless in daylight, but blacklight explained how they weren't.
-Cracks, dust, and liquid spills covered the few things inside.
 Dan could see vague human figures distant in the darkness, but no one obvious to approach.
 A strip of blacklit-white on the ground asked him to come closer.
 Dan walked past twisted faces and inverted-colour garments, now seeing a different perspective that set him a little off-balance.
 He wasn't used to these flaws.
 He didn't know how he was supposed to react to these new flaws in people.
 Were they really ugly from this new perspective, or had he not learned what beauty looks like in the darkbright?
 No one had ever explained beauty under blacklight to him.
 “Do I need to relearn beauty?”

 Dan walked to a terminal, waved his identity, and an audiovisual commanded, "Dan, please wait here.
 Elidad will see you in a few minutes."